 Using a DX90 and a Westone W4 with the volume set at 200, high gain comfortable listening was around 8-9 am on the volume pot, and mid-gain was closer to 12 noon on the pot.
 Low gain required me to pump up the DX90 volume to 225 as the pot maxed out on 200.

 The most appropriate setting seemed to be around 210 on the DX90 for comfortable control on the Picollo DAC low gain setting.
 Also compared to some forum reports on the previous Picollo amp I didn’t hear any noticeable pot “scratch” on any gain setting nor any channel imbalance on high-gain at really low volume with the new DAC version.

 The power settings of the Picollo DAC have also been slightly reduced for lower impedance or higher sensitivity headphones and earphones over the regular Picollo discrete amp.

-The DAC version delivers 40mW less than the amp only version into 32Ω.
-Part of the claim of the Picollo DAC is its greater flexibility for IEM users over previous versions and other units in their line up so reducing the power at for a lower ohm load makes sense.
+The DAC version delivers 40mW less than the amp-only version into 32Ω.
+Part of the claim of the Picollo DAC is its greater flexibility for IEM users over previous versions and other units in their line up so reducing the power for a lower ohm load makes sense.

-The level and type of connectivity is kind of hard to just outright confirm but as a general rule of thumb I tend to veer to the branded labels for direct audio OTG out rather than use the reliable but user-unfriendly USB Audio Recorder pro.
+The level and type of connectivity are kind of hard to just outright confirm but as a general rule of thumb, I tend to veer to the branded labels for direct audio OTG out rather than use the reliable but user-unfriendly USB Audio Recorder pro.